thenewboston-blockchain/Projects/projects/6-Keysign/Weekly Report/week-6.md

 * Frontend api connection to backend has been started.
 * Faq, Login and setup pages designs were completed.
 * Faq, login and setup pages designs were converted and are now done.
+* Some scope of the scope of the project has been reworked.